xeniagda/red/README.md

 ## Registers
 A register is basically a named clipboard.
 If no register is specified, the `'` register is defaulted.

+## Marks
+A mark is a saved range.
+They are dynamically updated so that they refer to the correct locations after adding/removing lines

 ## Buffers
 In `red`, you can have many files open at once, called buffers.
 The commands `bl`, `bn`, `bc` and `q` are used to manage buffers.